influxdata/docs-v2/content/v2.0/reference/cli/influx/completion/_index.md

 {{< /code-tabs-wrapper >}}

 {{% note %}}
-To permanantly install `influx` completion scripts in your shell, add the installation command from above to your `.bashrc` or `.zshrc`.
+To automatically load the `influx` completion scripts when opening a new shell, add the appropriate installation command from above to your `.bashrc` or `.zshrc`.
 {{% /note %}}